yclas/guides/General-Settings.md

  - Two step SMS authentication
  - Two step Authentication

 ## Maintenance Mode

-**To activate Maintenance Mode:**
+**If you'd like to activate Maintenance Mode you have to follow these steps:**

 1. Go to  **Admin Panel**
 2. Select  **Settings**  ->  **General**
 3. Set  **Maintenance Mode**  option to  **ON**
 4. Click  **Save**  button

-While activated, anyone who tries to access will see following page.
+While Maintenance Mode is being activated, anyone who tries to access your website will see following page:

 > **Only administrator can access**

-  and see the whole website by logging in their admin panel.
+  They'll be able to see the whole website only by logging in.